-2.1 Develop world-class training & mentoring programs FLEET will provide training above and beyond what is offered at individual universities, by identifying different types of training available or needed, and circulating these around the nodes.
+2.1 Develop the next generation of science leaders through world-class training & mentoring programs

+FLEET will provide training above and beyond what is offered at individual universities, by identifying different types of training available or needed, and circulating these around the nodes.
 Where possible, these training sessions will be aligned with university requirements and counted as professional development hours.
 In addition to training at individual nodes, high quality training prior to the Annual Workshop will be provided, taking advantage of all ECRs and students being together in the same place at the same time.
 Courses offered will include research development (such as grant writing skills), and professional development (such as media training).
 Training in equity and diversity will also be provided.
 Training that provides skills for members that will increase their employability will be provided, targeting skills desirable within industry.
-Target: FLEET will offer a minimum of eight development courses in research or professional development, and one workshop in equity and diversity per year.